AdaCore/learn/content/courses/advanced-ada/chapters/numerics.rst

 and converting the result to binary format.
 The -1 value in the formula corresponds to the sign bit.)

+.. admonition:: Attention

+    In this explanation about the :ada:`'Leading_Part` attribute, we're talking about leading bits.
+Strictly speaking, however, this is actually a simplification, and it's only correct if :ada:`Machine_Radix` is equal to two |mdash| which is the case for most machines.
+Therefore, in most cases, the explanation above is perfectly acceptable.

+    However, if :ada:`Machine_Radix` is *not* equal to two, we cannot use the term "bits" anymore, but rather digits of the :ada:`Machine_Radix`.

 Let's see some examples:

 .. code:: ada run_button project=Courses.Advanced_Ada.Numerics.Sign_Leading